Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Are there any sectoral regulators with concurrent powers?

 Before adopting a final decision concerning undertakings active in the banking and insurance sectors, the ICA must request the non-binding opinion of the Bank of Italy and the Insurance Authority, respectively.

-Similarly, with regard to telecoms, Law 249/1997, which established the Authority for Communications (the communications regulator), requires that before adopting a decision in the telecoms, broadcasting and media sector, the ICA must request the authority’s non-binding opinion.
+Similarly, Law 249/1997, which established the Authority for Communications (the communications regulator), requires that before adopting a decision in the telecoms, broadcasting and media sector, the ICA must request the authority’s non-binding opinion.